-No time to read this whole article?
-Download the free eBook on keratoconus and read it in your own time.
+No time to read the whole article?
+Download the free eBook on keratoconus.

 All eyes are different.
 What may work for one person may not work at all for another.
 It takes time and very specific diagnostic equipment to measure and customise the perfect contact lens to give you the best possible vision AND the most comfort.